What is Auvibel?

 - media on which protected works can be copied (e.g. USB sticks, memory cards).

-The liable parties declare the products to which the remuneration applies to Auvibel.
-This is done on the date they are being launched on the market on Belgian territory.
+The liable parties declare to Auvibel the products subject to remuneration as soon as they are put into circulation on Belgian territory.

 Who pays the private copying renumeration?

-The private copying remuneration is primarily paid by the liable parties; who are the manufacturers, importers or intra-EU purchasers of the devices or media that allow you to make a private copy, e.g. a smartphone, hard disk, e-reader, etc. (full list can be found here).
-Online shops who offer such devices and media are also obliged to pay the private copying renumeration.
+The private copying remuneration is primarily paid by the liable parties; the manufacturers, importers or intra-EU purchasers of the devices or media that allow you to make private copies, e.g. a smartphone, hard disk, e-reader, etc. (full list can be found here).
+Online shops and retailers offering such devices and media for sale in Belgium are also obliged to pay the private copying remuneration.

-The paid remuneration is then passed on to the end user/consumer along with the goods.
-As a small percentage, the private copying renumeration is therefore part of the total cost price of the device or the media.
+The remuneration is then charged to the end user/consumer along with the relevant products.
+The private copying remuneration, which represents a small percentage of the total selling price of the relevant product, is therefore part of the total cost of the device or media.

 How is the remuneration distributed?

-After its collection, Auvibel ensures that the remuneration is distributed efficiently and quickly to its 20 member management companies, each representing a different group of rights holders.
+After its collection, Auvibel ensures that the remuneration is distributed efficiently and quickly to its 20 member management companies, who are representing the authors, producers, performing artists and publishers.
 The member management organisations then pass on the private copying remuneration received from Auvibel to their members.

 Read more about the distribution here.

-- a chairman, a representative of the minister responsible for copyright;
+- a chairman, representing the minister responsible for copyright;

 - representatives of the distributors (wholesale and retail) of media or devices;